Embroidered States Artwork

 Perfect For: The parents of a baby or toddler, or a word-loving kid or adult.

-Get your gift ideas all buttoned up with a bracelet that's bright, cheery, and totally customizable.
+Get your Christmas gift ideas all buttoned up with a bracelet that's bright, cheery, and totally customizable.

 Start with a dollar-store key-chain coil.
 Assemble button-look rubber stickers from the scrapbooking store or real buttons to embellish the coil.
 Tie the stickers or buttons to the coil with ribbon (we recommend a paper piercer or an embossing tool to poke the ribbon through the holes).